immichFrame/ImmichFrame/Install_Client.md

 - If you get a permissions error run `chmod +x Immich_Frame`.

 ### Android
 The Android-Version of ImmichFrame is available on the [Google Play Store][play-store-link].
 Download it via the store for automatic updates.
+You can also sideload via APK available in Releases.

 #### Android Screensaver

 - Run the app normally and configure settings.
 - Go to Settings, Display, Advanced, Screen Saver, Current Screen Saver, choose ImmichFrame.
 Settings, Display, Advanced, Sleep, choose your sleep timeout.
 The menu options may differ slightly on different Android versions.

-#### Android TV Screensaver

   - If you are unable to set ImmichFrame as a screen saver you may need to run this ADB command `adb shell settings put secure screensaver_components com.immichframe.immichframe/.ScreenSaverService`
+  - To view screensaver timeout use this ADB command `adb shell settings get system screen_off_timeout`
+  - To set screensaver timeout use this ADB command `adb shell settings put system screen_off_timeout 60000` (timeout is is ms, so this would be 60 seconds).

 ## ⚙️ Configuration